The Body is the Gateway

-In the evening, a few pigeon poses and some stretches to release tension in the body might bring us right into meditation.
+In the evening, doing a few yoga poses to release tension in the body might bring us right into meditation.
 As Paul Muller-Ortega notes, all the practices of Yoga are inter-related.

 It is often while doing the physical practice—in child pose or in savasana, that we begin to touch meditative states.
 We might start to notice the pause between the breaths and thoughts.
-We touch the space of pure Awareness.